Nipple Confusion, a.k.a Nipple Preference

 How to Prevent Nipple Confusion

-- Avoid bottles the first 6 weeks.
+- Avoid bottles for the first six weeks.

 - Avoid using a pacifier.